How long will my order take to reach me?

 Returns and Exchanges

-Not sure on your sunglasses and need to return?
+Not sure about your sunglasses and need to return?

-We hope that you are happy with your frames but realise until you actually have them on your face you just cannot tell how they will fit.
-They perfect or they may not be just right so you may want to return them.
+We hope that you are happy with your frames, but do realise that until you actually put them on your face you just don’t know how they will look and feel.
+So you want to return them?
+No problem.

 If you have received an item from Pala as a gift, you may return it for an exchange or gift card only.
 Please state this clearly on a note when returning.

 How long will it take to receive my refund?